How much does TSA PreCheck® cost?

 What is TSA PreCheck?

 Because travelers with TSA PreCheck have already been subject to risk assessment by the TSA, they typically aren't required to remove shoes, belts, light jackets/outerwear, liquids or laptops.
-Liquids still must be 3.4 ounces or less each and all fit in a quart-sized bag.

 When you are approved for PreCheck, you will receive a Known Traveler Number (KTN).
-You must input this number when reserving flights to gain access to the TSA PreCheck line at the airport.
+You must input this number when reserving flights to gain access to the TSA PreCheck lanes at the airport.
 TSA PreCheck is available in about 200 airports across the country.

 TSA PreCheck cost